grafana/azure-data-explorer-datasource/README.md

 ## Installation

-This plugin requires Grafana 6.3.6 or newer.
+This plugin requires Grafana 7.1.0 or newer as of version 3.0.0.
+Plugin versions prior to 3.0.0 require Grafana 6.3.6.

 ## Grafana Cloud